On the Complexity of the Orbit Problem

-Thus, the problem is reduced to a version of itself where the underlying matrix is \emph{invertible}.
-Notice also that the matrix $M$ describes a restriction of the linear transformation $A$, so its eigenvalues are a subset of the eigenvalues of $A$.
-In particular, since $A$ was rescaled to an integer matrix, the eigenvalues of $M$ are algebraic integers as well.
+Notice that the matrix $\matr{M}$ describes a restriction of the linear transformation denoted by $\matr{A}$, so its eigenvalues are a subset of the eigenvalues of $\matr{A}$.
+In particular, since $\matr{A}$ was rescaled to an integer matrix, the eigenvalues of $\matr{M}$ are algebraic integers as well.

-Define the matrices $T_{1},\dots,T_{t}$ by
+Define the matrices $\matr{T_1},\dots,\matr{T_t}$ by

-We will show that $M^{n}x_{{\cal B}}\in span\left\{ w_{1}',\dots,w_{t}'\right\} $ if and only if $M^{n}\in span\left\{ T_{1},\dots,T_{t}\right\} $.
-If for some coefficients $a_{i}$ we have
+We will show that $\matr{M}^n\vct{x'}\in \spa\{\vct{w_1'},\dots,\vct{w_t'}\}$ if and only if $\matr{M}^n\in \spa\{\matr{T_1}, \dots,\matr{T_t}\}$.
+If for some coefficients $\orbitcoeff_i$ we have

 then considering the first column of both sides, we have